TymArsenii/DigitalSandClock/README.md

 <br> <br>
 ## Web
-Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
+Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density of sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)

 ## Possibilities
 - Angle reaction